The nature on the Reykjanes peninsula is unique and since November 2015 it is known as Reykjanes Unesco Global Geopark.

-The peninsula is very accessable all year round and distances between places are not long as for example many places of interests are only a 5-20 minutes drive from the Keflavik international airport and with in an hour drive from the capital of Iceland, Reykjavik.
+The peninsula is very accessible all year round and distances between places are not long as many places of interests are only a 5-20 minutes drive from the Keflavik international airport and within an hour's drive from the capital of Iceland, Reykjavik.

 Take a look at some of the highlights in the region.
 Some of the sites are marked as geosites within the Reykjanes Unesco Global Geopark.
 These sites have are of a great significance to the Geopark and part of the geological and cultural stories of the area.

 Geosite is an interesting site because of geological, geographical or cultural history of the geopark region.
 It plays a significant role in interpretation of the Reykjanes Geopark and what it stands for.

 Even though the Reykjanes peninsula has many interesting sites to explore the Reykjanes Unesco Global Geopark has listed 55 geosites that play a big role in the Reykjanes peninsula geological and cultural history.

 Here below are all the 55 geosites within the Reykjanes Geopark.
 For more nature highlights in the area press here.

 Patch of lava field in Vatnsleysustrond county.
 Located between two lava fields Kapelluhraun and Afstappahraun.
 It came from Hrútárgjárdyngju that erupted over 7000 years ago.
 There used to be a forest but like in other places in Iceland it was gone due to exploitation and grazing.
 In the area you can find one of many Gvendarbrunnur and on the south side of Reykjanesbraut there are Hvassahraunskatlar.